coffee2code/single-category-permalink/readme.txt

 == Installation ==

-1. Unzip `single-category-permalink.zip` inside the `/wp-content/plugins/` directory for your site (or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `single-category-permalinks.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
-1. Activate the plugin through the 'Plugins' admin menu in WordPress
+2. Activate the plugin through the 'Plugins' admin menu in WordPress
-1. Use `%category%` as a permalink tag in the `Settings` -> `Permalinks` admin options page when defining a custom permalink structure
+3. Use `%category%` as a permalink tag in the `Settings` -> `Permalinks` admin options page when defining a custom permalink structure

 == Frequently Asked Questions ==